-3. Kalgoorlie.-In Kalgoorlie, the Municipal Council supplies approximately 3,800 consumers with either direct or alternating current.
+- 3. Kalgoorlie.-In Kalgoorlie, the Municipal Council supplies approximately 3,800 consumers with either direct or alternating current.
 A diesel station of 1,825 kW generating capacity provides direct current to the limit of its capacity.
 Alternating current is purchased from Kalgoorlie Power Corporation and retailed by the Council to some consumers, while portion is passed through a rectifier to convert it to direct current.
-Primarily established to supply power to the gold mines, the Kalgoorlie Electric Power and Lighting Corporation operates a steam station of 11,000 kW and maintains a 22 kV line of 21 miles to the Celebration is undertaking generates approximately 35 million kWh per annum and boilers are fired by Collie coal.

-4. General Pattern of Electricity Supply.-The State Electricity Commission gives central power station supply to the metropolitan area and an area of approximately 25,000 square miles defined in the report which formed a basis for the South West Power Scheme Act.
+Primarily established to supply power to the gold mines, the Kalgoorlie Electric Power and Lighting Corporation operates a steam station of 11,000 kW and maintains a 22 kV line of 21 miles to the Celebration mine.
+Alternating current is also supplied to about 1,400 consumers.
+The Corporation's undertaking generates approximately 35 million kWh per annum and boilers are fired by Collie coal. - 4.
+General Pattern of Electricity Supply.-The State Electricity Commission gives central power station supply to the metropolitan area and an area of approximately 25,000 square miles defined in the report which formed a basis for the South West Power Scheme Act.